logbyjungle/ReverendTranslated/README.md

 - If you want to add more workers then use this instead:
 `COMPOSE_PROFILES=workers docker compose up -d --build --scale more-flask=2`
     *This for example adds 2 more workers*
-- Both the `docker-compose.yml` and `.env` files can be deleted once it finishes building and running the containers
+- Both the `docker-compose.yml` and `.env` files can be deleted once it finishes building and is running the containers
 - Port forward ports **80(http) and 443(https)**, remember to make your **ipv4** address static

 ### If you also want to make everything more secure you have to use **https**: